hakanonal/minibar/README.md

 ## Environment

 We are going to use this repository, project board and kaggle.
+We are also using wandb to monitor training process.
+The project's workpsace is [here](https://app.wandb.ai/hakanonal/minibar).
+Since this is a private project please request access if you want to check it out.

 ## Some useful commands to copy paste:
 ```